CKBP v2: Better Annotation and Reasoning for Commonsense Knowledge Base Population: Introduction

 \section{Introduction}

-Recently introduced LLMs have shown a remarkable performance on many reasoning benchmarks~\cite{hoffmann2022chinchilla, chowdhery2022palm, bang2023chatgpteval, openai2023gpt4}, yet there still exists a need to check the alignment between the generation of LLMs with external knowledge at the inference time to avoid hallucination and for safer use~\cite{kim2022soda, he2022rethinking, peng2023check}.
+Recently introduced LLMs have shown a remarkable performance on many reasoning benchmarks~\cite{hoffmann2022chinchilla, chowdhery2022palm, bang2023chatgpteval, DBLP:journals/corr/abs-2304-14827}, yet there still exists a need to ensure the alignment between the generation of LLMs with external knowledge at the inference time to avoid hallucination and for safer use~\cite{kim2022soda, he2022rethinking, peng2023check}.
 The source of external knowledge, which can be commonsense, factual, or domain knowledge, should be selected and processed carefully depending on the purpose of generation.
-However, existing (high-quality) human-annotated knowledge bases are usually far from complete to serve as the source of external knowledge.
+However, existing (high-quality) human-annotated knowledge bases are usually far from complete to serve as the source of external knowledge for LLMs.

-Regarding commonsense knowledge bases, to extend limited human annotations, CSKB Population~\cite{fang-etal-2021-benchmarking} stands out as a way to acquire missing knowledge, thereby enriching and expanding the existing CSKBs.
-Unlike CSKB Completion~\cite{li-etal-2016-commonsense, saito-etal-2018-commonsense, Malaviya2019ExploitingSA}, which adopts a close-world assumption and only deals with entities and events within CSKBs, the Population task deals with both existing and unseen entities and events, thus requiring more generalized reasoning ability.
+Regarding commonsense knowledge bases, to extend limited human annotations, CSKB Population~\cite{fang-etal-2021-benchmarking} stands as a way to acquire missing knowledge, thereby enriching and expanding the existing CSKBs.
+Unlike CSKB Completion~\cite{li-etal-2016-commonsense, saito-etal-2018-commonsense, Malaviya2019ExploitingSA}, which adopts a close-world assumption and only deals with entities and events within CSKBs, the Population task deals with both existing and unseen entities and events, thus requiring a more generalized reasoning ability.

 Several works have been conducted on CSKB Population. \citet{fang-etal-2021-benchmarking} studied a framework that links four CSKBs, ConceptNet~\cite{DBLP:conf/aaai/SpeerCH17}, ATOMIC~\cite{sap2019atomic}, ATOMIC$_{20}^{20}$~\cite{hwang2021comet}, and GLUCOSE~\cite{mostafazadeh2020glucose}, to a large-scale discourse knowledge base, ASER~\cite{DBLP:conf/www/ZhangLPSL20,zhang2022aser}.
-The resulting knowledge base not only served as the unified source of commonsense knowledge but also was used as the training set.
-To choose and label candidate commonsense knowledge from the discourse knowledge in ASER, they used fine-grained rules to select and enlisted human annotators to manually annotate the candidate knowledge triples.
-These annotations were then used to create an evaluation set (denoted as \ckbpold{}) to assess the population performance.
+The resulting knowledge base not only served as the unified source of commonsense knowledge but also was used as the training set to train population models in order to identify missing commonsense knowledge.
+To evaluate models, the authors created an evaluation set (denoted as \ckbpold{}), in which they applied fine-grained rules to select candidate commonsense knowledge from ASER and enlisted human annotators to manually annotate these candidates.